 The Duke Energy Renewables team manages over 4,000 megawatts of renewable energy.
 Many of our facilities are in rural areas in Texas, Wyoming, California and Oklahoma that experience extreme conditions: snow, heat, humidity, hail, torrential rainstorms, high winds and grueling heat.

 Wind technicians go through over 50 hours of training before they are assigned to a field position.
 I underwent a modified version of the training so I could use the safety gear and techniques to climb a turbine.
 I also learned ways to maneuver the equipment in an emergency.
 Dangling from a rope and rappelling down a pole had its challenges, but it barely gave me a glimpse into the fatigue my arms would endure during the actual turbine climb.

 When I arrived at the wind turbine, I was already sweating.
 But it wasn’t until I put on all the gear that I realized the physical and mental weight of what I was about to do.
-Eva Gonzalez, one of our wind technicians, took pity on me and handed me a pink bandana to wear under my helmet.
+One of our wind technicians took pity on me and handed me a pink bandana to wear under my helmet.
 It would be my way to honor breast cancer survivors.
 I was inspired by the message and appreciated the fact that my pink bandana would keep the sweat from rolling into my eyes.

 The climb to the top took me about 40 minutes.
 Not bad considering the 95-degree heat and 100% humidity.
 My arms were tired – I was surprised by how much upper body strength was required.
 I drank three bottles of water and rested a few times along the way, but I made it.

 Once we got to the top, the crew looked at me and said, “OK, now get to work!”
 Once you get to the top, a wind technician’s responsibilities just begin.